 Gradually, over a period of 3-4 months, our muscles regain their ability to contract.
 These blocked receptors are reopened, which allows the muscle to respond to Acetylcholine again.
 So yes, Botox is not permanent.
 It wears off gradually and if you like what it does for you, then come back and see us again.

+The headline “Bad Botox” catches your eye at the tabloid stand while you’re checking out at the supermarket.
+But, is Botox really all that bad?
 Botox is indeed a drug.
 And just like any other drug, sometimes unwanted side effects can happen.
 The good news is that we know a lot about Botox.
-Its been used for cosmetic purposes for over 30 years!
+Botox has been used for cosmetic purposes for over 30 years!
 It has an excellent safety track record.
-BUT, it needs to be administered by a highly skilled injector.
-Took out sentence here.
-Would you let your dermatologist deliver your baby or your dentist remove your skin cancer?
-Of course not!
-While these providers are very good at what they do, an experienced injector should be your choice to inject you with Botox.
+BUT, it needs to be administered by a highly skilled injector, such as our experienced injectors at our Los Angeles and Orange County Offices.

 Having said that, it is still possible to have the following side effects: